 Construction sites are busy, often chaotic locations with many dangers, including people working at great heights, extensive heavy equipment and other vehicle traffic, moving loads and uneven terrain.
 In fact, any industrial or office environment poses injury risks that we may not think much about until a serious accident occurs.

 If you have been injured at work on a construction site or elsewhere, your future well-being may depend on your decision to contact an experienced personal injury attorney.
-While workers' compensation insurance may be one important source of support, our lawyers will investigate to determine if someone other than your employer should be held liable for what happened to you.
+While workers' compensation insurance may be one important source of support, our lawyer will investigate to determine if someone other than your employer should be held liable for what happened to you.

 We have the resources to conduct a full investigation and pursue maximum compensation for you after a Jersey Shore job accident such as: